warry-byte/UdacityNanodegreeSelfDriving-CarND-AdvancedLaneLines-P2/P2_writeup_aantoun.md

 The following values produce reasonably good results with the test dataset present in the test_images folder:
 (hMin = 0 , sMin = 0, vMin = 190), (hMax = 81 , sMax = 255, vMax = 255)

+Color thresholding processing time: about 2 ms (ballpark value - might depend on the chosen thresholding)

+##### Gradient filtering
+Magnitude threshold: takes about 16 ms to run Direction threshold: takes about 27 ms to run --> unable to be used for real-time acquisition

+Assessing the use of x and y thresholds only:

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.